yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/_index.md

 This outcome, too, does reflect convention.
 Are you setting up reminders to tell you to water your hardy succulents every month?
 Here, you simply want a reminder on, say, the 10th of each calendar month.
 Or are you taking a package tour (starting, say, mid-week)  that is advertised to last thirty days?
 Here, whether or not 29-February in a leap year occurs during the vacation affects when you get back home.

-Everything that explains these differing semantics, and the philosophy of why they should differ, is explained in the section [_Interval_ arithmetic](interval-arithmetic) and its child-sections.
+Everything that explains these differing semantics, and the philosophy of why they should differ, is explained in the section [_Interval_ arithmetic](interval-arithmetic) and its child pages.

 ## Organization of the rest of the interval section